observablehq/framework/docs/markdown.md

 ## HTML

-You can write HTML directly into Markdown.
+You can also write HTML directly into Markdown.
 HTML is useful for greater control over layout, say to use CSS grid for a responsive bento box layout in a dashboard, or adding an external stylesheet via a link element.
 For example, here is an HTML details element:

 ```html run=false
 <details>